Read This First

 Prompt 2: Provide a profile of the podcast guests and links to media featuring their work.

-The section turns on Melanie Mitchell and Jessica Flack.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Melanie Mitchell and Jessica Flack in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Melanie Mitchell distinct from Jessica Flack.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Melanie Mitchell distinct from Jessica Flack.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 “Artificial Intelligence: A Guide for Thinking Humans”